karkipra/AI-Fun/NastyaChatbot/README.md

 ## Updates

-- Incorporate audio messages and facebook comments
+- Incorporate audio messages and facebook comments.
-- Wrinkled out some issues with the randomness of the ]()
+- Wrinkled out some issues with the randomness of the chatbot.

 ## Demo